gurongzhang/DAT505-GitHub/Rongzhang Gu Final Project-SelfieCollage/README.md

    to make a better display of the whole project.
 3. Change the total number of the cubes 1600(40x40) to 2500(50x50) to make the visual effect more delicate.
 ### Details
-1. Those are small details I thought may make the project more interesting.
+1. In this project I added some small details which I thought might make the project more interesting.

 ********************